 10 Ways to Play the Most Beautiful Open Chord Shapes.
 10 Ways to Play the Most Beautiful Open Chord Shapes Part I A great way to make your chord progressions and songs sound awesome is to use open chord shapes.

 Select a Key: Select your favorite "Key" and whether you want to use the "Major" or "Minor" scale.
 The resulting chord chart will display a good number of "usable" chords that all work "in the key of" the selected scale.
-Guitar Code.
-Play and Learn Guitar Online.
-Guitar Fret Board Learn all Notes on the fretboard. or just have fun playing with it!
-Mouse Over To see the Note Click to Hear it.
-Stanwmusic.com.
-Guitar Pro Tabs With Online Player.
-Guitar chords dictionary.
-Sheets.
-Lessons.
+(In other words, all of the chords that appear in the chart will "work" in your song.)

 Ray La Montagne, Damien Rice, Stephen Fretwell, Glen Hansard, Sheryl Crow, etc.) on Last.fm or Spotify.com and then I start to improvise over these songs.
 I get totally caught up in the moment and let my fingers carry me away.
 Other times I practice melodic patterns, triads, arpeggios, licks, everything that will spice up my improvisation skills.
 Improvising is one of the most fun and fulfilling aspects of guitar playing, but also something that requires a lot of hard work and dedication.
 Guitar Chords @ Chordbook.Com.

 Control Bar Tuning: if you leave the guitar in standard tuning 'standard' will be displayed here.